SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 are actually special cases of closures.
 Closures take one of three forms:

-1) Global functions, which are closures that have a name, and do not capture any values
+* Global functions are closures that have a name. and do not capture any values
-2) Nested functions, which are closures that have a name, and can capture values from their enclosing function
+* Nested functions are closures that have a name and can capture values from their enclosing function.
-3) Closure expressions, which are unnamed closures written in a lightweight syntax that can capture values from their surrounding context
+* Closure expressions are unnamed closures written in a lightweight syntax that can capture values from their surrounding context.

 Swift's closure expressions have a clean, clear style, with optimizations that encourage brief, clutter-free syntax in common scenarios.